JoyZadan/paleo-recipes/README.md

 ## Structure
 ### Topology Diagrams
 The green elements in these diagrams illustrate the pages that are always accessible from the Navbar for all visitors.
+The grey elements in these diagrams are the pages not accessible to a particular user.
+The view recipes function is available to all visitors.
+The search recipes function is available all visitors.
-The grey elements in these diagrams will return the user to the same page or to the home page.
-Add, edit and delete elements are only available to logged in users.
+The add, edit and delete elements are only available to logged in users.
 The delete functions will return to:
-- [INSERT]
-- [INSERT]
+ - A REGISTERED USER DELETING A HIS OR HER OWN RECIPE WILL RETURN TO THE RECIPES PAGE
+ - A SUPERADMIN DELETING A CATEGORY WILL DELETE ALL RECIPES ASSOCIATE WITH THE DELETED CATEGORY AND WILL RETURN TO THE CATEGORIES PAGE

 #### Guest User
 - ![GUEST USER JOURNEY ACROSS THE PALEO RECIPES APP](/documentation/user-stories/guest-user.png)